Sustainable Energy and Environment (MSc)

 The course is suitable for graduates in engineering, environmental engineering, earth sciences or pure sciences, or in a relevant numerate scientific discipline, or with appropriate professional experience.
 Applicants without an engineering or applied science background should bear in mind that there are significant numerical / computational elements to this MSc.

 Applicants should have at least an upper second class Honours degree (or equivalent) from a British or recognised overseas university.
 Applicants with relevant professional experience will be considered on an individual basis.

-Applicants whose first language is not English will be required to pass either IELTS/TEOFL exams.
-Minimum requirements: IELTS 6.5 or TOEFL 600 (250 for computer-based test).
+Applicants whose first language is not English will be required to pass IELTS exams.
+Our requirements is a minimum IELTS score of 6.5 or higher.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.